Latest: State of Commercial Recycling in Omaha

 Single-Stream Recycling Explained

-Single-stream recycling is the quite frankly a lazy way to recycle, and it’s the system that Omaha has spoiled us with for years.
+Single-stream recycling is quite frankly a lazy way to recycle, and it’s the system that Omaha has spoiled us with for years.
 It means that you and I have been able to put all recyclable materials into the same place.

-It’s simple, which means more folks are likely to engage with it, but it’s highly flawed, because if one bad apple puts half a can of soda into a bin, then all the paper you recycled gets soaked and all the plastics now have a sticky residue.
+It’s simple, which means more folks are likely to engage with it, but it’s highly flawed because if one bad apple puts half a can of soda into a bin, then all the paper you recycled gets soaked, and all the plastics now have a sticky residue.
 This is called contamination, and if a load of recycled materials is too contaminated, then materials may go to the landfill.

 Another hard truth: Regardless of current circumstances, recycling is inherently a flawed system.
 For example, just because a water bottle gets placed inside a recycling container doesn’t guarantee that it actually gets recycled.
 In reality, way more “recycled” materials end up in the landfill than you’d think, and it’s always been that way.